wernerfred/docker-mailserver/docs/content/config/troubleshooting/faq.md

 0 2 * * * docker exec mail sa-learn --spam /var/mail/domain.com/username/.Junk --dbpath /var/mail-state/lib-amavis/.spamassassin
 ```

-If you run the server with docker-compose, you can leverage on docker configs and the mailserver's own cron.
+If you run the server with `docker-compose`, you can leverage on docker configs and the mailserver's own cron.
 This is less problematic than the simple solution shown above, because it decouples the learning from the host on which the mailserver is running and avoids errors if the server is not running.

 The following configuration works nicely:

-create a _system_ cron file:
+Create a _system_ cron file:

 ```sh
 # in the docker-compose.yml root directory
 mkdir cron